 - Thank you so much i loved it

-The Start of Something is a project which, through conversation, seeks to bring people in the East Midlands together to explore a common goal, share experience and work collaboratively, ultimately to make things happen.
-Proposals for new conversations are invited at any time and CVAN EM will consider how it might support a conversation to take place to benefit the widest community and make the greatest difference within the region.
-Let us know if you would like to propose a topic.
+Radical Print was proposed to CVAN EM’s The Start of Something project, which, through conversation, sought to bring people in the East Midlands together to explore a common goal, share experience and work collaboratively, ultimately to make things happen.
+CVAN EM supported proposals from groups based in the region, that it considered would benefit the widest community and make the greatest difference within the region.

-Find out more about The Start of Something and the conversations that we have supported to date.
+Find out more about The Start of Something and the conversations that we supported.